rdk/p2rank/distro/README.md

 ## Comparison with Fpocket

-[Fpocket](https://github.com/Discngine/fpocket) is widely used open source ligand binding site prediction program.
+[Fpocket](https://github.com/Discngine/fpocket) is a widely used open source ligand binding site prediction program.
 It is fast, easy to use and well documented.
 As such, it was a great inspiration for this project.
 Fpocket is written in C, and it is based on a different geometric algorithm.

 Some practical differences:

 * **Fpocket**
-    - has much smaller memory footprint
+    - has a much smaller memory footprint
     - runs faster when executed on a single protein
     - produces a high number of less relevant pockets (and since the default scoring function isn't very effective the most relevant pockets often doesn't get to the top)
     - contains MDpocket algorithm for pocket predictions from molecular trajectories
     - still better documented
 * **P2Rank**
     - achieves significantly higher identification success rates when considering top-ranked pockets
-    - produces smaller number of more relevant pockets
+    - produces a smaller number of more relevant pockets
     - speed:
         + slower when running on a single protein (due to JVM startup cost)
         + approximately as fast on average running on a big dataset on a single core
-        + due to parallel implementation potentially much faster on multi core machines
+        + due to parallel implementation potentially much faster on multi-core machines
     - higher memory footprint (~1G but doesn't grow much with more parallel threads)

 Both Fpocket and P2Rank have many configurable parameters that influence behaviour of the algorithm and can be tweaked to achieve better results for particular requirements.